Abhijeet-14/DSA-OOPS-LLD/Namaste_ReactJS/L2_My_Create_React_App/Notes.md

 4. what is package-lock.json? why? diff?
     > p-l.json -- keep track of extact version of package
 5. node_modules?
-    > loaded extact package's code in this folder
+    > loads exact package's code in this folder
     > it also pull package's depencey code
 6. React CDN - takes time -- easy to manage thro npm
     > npm install react & react-dom